qkzk/fm/development.md

 - [x] allow generic types for executable in `execute_...` commands
 - [ ] allow sudo commands from ! actions

-  - [ ] separate password holder from device action
+  - [x] separate password holder from device action
+  - [ ] dispatch password
   - [ ] execute a command with sudo privileges
-  - [ ] dispatch password

-    atm `sudo ls <CR>` :

-    1. mode is set to sudo
-    2. mode is reset to shell command
-    3. nothing is done
+    here is the problem.

+    1. !
+    2. type a sudo command `sudo touch b`
+    3. ask a password (it's a new event, those are stateless - only known state is the mode)
+    4. the new state must know the original command... store it in status ?
+    5. TODO! execute the privileged command

 ## TODO